 A way of developing as a footballer, no matter what age, is practice.
 If you keep persevering with a skill and challenging yourself then you will progress further in the footballing world.
 So in this article, we will highlight some key soccer drills and skills that could help you improve your game on the field.
-These could be both football training drills for adults and soccer drills for kids.
+These football training drills applicable for adults and kids.

 It is a complex sport and there are many different aspects of the game that need addressing from shooting to passing to ball control in football.
 Here are some great football drills you can try and master ball mastery skills to become a better player.

 When it comes to controlling the ball the best way to improve and master your skill is to use cones to train ball mastery drills.
 There are many different ways to manipulate the cones to fit your skill.
 However, a basic way to set them up is in a straight line so that you can weave and dodge your way through.